midnightntwrk/midnight-wallet/README.md

 - `build.properties` - defines sbt version
 - `plugins.sbt` - sbt plugins

-`src/main/scala/io/iohk/midnight/wallet`
+`wallet-core/src/main/scala/io/iohk/midnight/wallet`
   - `clients` - Implementation of interaction with external services
-  - `domain` - Domain model of the wallet
   - `js` - Interoperability with Javascript
   - `services` - Service layer that depends on clients and exposes only domain types
   - `util` - Utilities that can be used by many layers and aren't domain specific
   - `Wallet.scala` - Implementation of the main business logic
   - `WalletBuilder.scala` - Dependency injection and instantiation of the `Wallet` class

+`domain/src/main/scala/io/iohk/midnight/wallet`
+  - `domain` - Domain model of the wallet
+    - `services` - Interfaces of services that wallet core uses, that can be independently developed and reused

+`ogmios-sync/src/main/scala/io/iohk/midnight/wallet/ogmios`
+  - `sync` - Implementation of the `SyncService` from `domain` module using the Ogmios protocol

-`src/test` - Same projet structure as `main` sources. `Spec` suffix is added to test corresponding classes and `Stub` suffix is added to create stubs that can be used by other unit tests
+`[wallet-core|domain|ogmios-sync]/src/test` - Same projet structure as `main` sources. `Spec` suffix is added to test corresponding classes and `Stub` suffix is added to create stubs that can be used by other unit tests

-`integration-tests` - A subproject specially for developing integration tests
+`integration-tests` - A subproject specifically for developing integration tests

 ## Build

-`yarn install && yarn run build` or directly `sbt dist`.
+`sbt dist`

-The generated JavaScript code is written to `target/dist`.
+The generated JavaScript code is written to `wallet-core/target/dist`.

 ## Test